cloudant/sync-android/README.md

 there's a single, linear tree -- just a single branch -- running from the creation of the document to the current revision.
 It's possible, however, to create further branches in the tree.
-At this point your document is conflicted and needs some surgury to resolve the conflicts and bring it back to full health.
+At this point your document is conflicted and needs some surgery to resolve the conflicts and bring it back to full health.

 Learn more about this essential process in the